vijay-khanna/DataEngineering/Labs/emr/01-simple-emr-wordcount-python/Readme.md

-# Lab : Simple Python WordCount on EMR cluster Ver 5.30.0
+# Lab : Simple Python WordCount on EMR cluster Ver 5.30.0.
+This demo is coded for us-east-1 N.Virginia Region

 ### Deploy Cloud9 IDE:
 This lab documentation is made for N.Virginia region (us-east-1).
 Please make note of this, and change accordingly for your deployment.